vishnunairjanardhan/democms/src/content/posts/gift-cards-for-small-businesses.md

       <a href="#tips-for-implementing-gift-card-programs" rel="noreferrer">Tips for Implementing Gift Card Programs</a>
   </li>
   <li>
-      <a href="#strategies-to-increase-sales-with-gift-card" rel="noreferrer">Strategies to increase sales with Gift Cards</a>
+      <a href="#strategies-to-increase-sales-with-gift-card" rel="noreferrer">Strategies to Increase Sales with Gift Cards</a>
   </li>
   <li>
-      <a href="#how-to-boost-customer-engagement-with-gift-cards?" rel="noreferrer">How to boost customer engagement with gift cards?</a>
+      <a href="#how-to-boost-customer-engagement-with-gift-cards?" rel="noreferrer">How to Boost Customer Engagement with Gift Cards?</a>
   </li>
   <li>
       <a href="#conclusion" rel="noreferrer">Conclusion</a>